hello-jeff/Liquid-Plus.novaextension/README.md

 ✅ **Auto-completion** - Intelligent Liquid tag and filter suggestions
 ✅ **Auto-pairing** - Smart bracket and quote completion

-## Perfect for Shopify Development
+## Created Specifically for Shopify Development

 This extension is specifically designed for Shopify theme developers who work with mixed-language Liquid templates: